metabolismregulation/metabolismregulation.github.io/help.md

 * To transform a shape into a unit of information or a state variable: **right click on the shape > Convert to Label**

-* To edit a unit of information or a state variable: **right click on the label > Convert to Node**.
-And then, to transform back to label: **right click on the shape > Convert to Label**
+* To edit a unit of information or a state variable: **right click on the label > Convert to Node** and then transform back to label.

 ## Process "ports"